-To fasten on.-The best way to fasten on is to place the two ends of the material contrariwise, and knit a few stitches with both together: but, when knitting with silk, or fine cotton, a weaver's knot will be found the best.
+To fasten on.-The best way to fasten on is to place the two ends contrariwise, and knit a few stitches with both together.
+For knitting, with silk, or fine cotton, a weaver's knot will be found the best.